This is not investment advice. This is for educational purposes only. Please note that cryptocurrency is a highly volatile asset class.

 What is Dogecoin mining?

 Crypto mining involves the process of earning digital-currency rewards — tokens of appreciation and monetary incentives, if you will — for solving cryptographic equations with one’s hardware.
 To help you understand how this works, let me use Bitcoin as an example.

 Now, here’s where it gets interesting.
 Each block comes with a complex, mathematical problem (the cryptographic equation I mentioned earlier) that is extremely difficult to solve.
 The Bitcoin miner that solves this complicated puzzle first wins all the transaction fees and scores BTC rewards.
-As such, the Bitcoin network plays favorites; it doles out an abundance of rewards to miners with higher-powered hardware while yelling “and none for you Gretchen Weiners!” to miners with lower-powered internals.
+As such, the Bitcoin network plays favorites; it doles out an abundance of rewards to miners with higher-powered hardware while yelling “none for you!” to miners with lower-powered internals.

 Dogecoin uses the same protocol as Bitcoin, which is called proof-of-work.
 However, it’s much less power-hungry than BTC, which generates a shocking amount of heat and energy.
 Dogecoin relies on an algorithm called Scrypt; it’s less complex than mining on Bitcoin’s SHA-256 algorithm.
 As such, Scrypt requires fewer resources, allowing miners to mint DOGE on less-powerful computers.

 Mining on a laptop is generally not recommended because of its compact form factor.
 Slim, svelte laptops with dedicated GPUs are a gamer’s dream, but they’re a nightmare for crypto mining because of the poor heat dissipation.

 Check out our best laptops for crypto mining page to get a good idea of which systems are best for minting DOGE based on their internals, dimensions and thermal results from our in-house testing.